New Geography of Jobs by Enrico Moretti

 These are just my personal opinions, I'm nothing like the people on bp with ten million doors.

 Miami: an emerging 2022 Schelling point according to FT

 According to this Feb 3rd 2022 FT article, Miami has become attractive after Jack Abraham, and then Keith Rabois escaped to Miami, getting Bitcoin conference to be organised there instead of in LA.

 This is due to the Miami major being more friendly to bitcoiners than legacy brands cities.
 So arguably, Miami might be next on the list.

 This is relatively recent (since 2020 only) but could go on for a while.
 The people cited in this bought houses worth 17mn.
-It is not my core strategy to buy at this market level, but one could play further rent increase, like a SF without the rent control.
+It is not my core strategy to buy at this market level, but one could play at much lower, tenantavle price points, counting on further rent increase, like a SF without the rent control.